Ebook | 20 minute read

 Digital Wallets: Say Goodbye to Cards & Cash

 The digital wallet, or e-wallet, is one mobile payment option to watch.
-It allows electronic transfers through digital currency units, a linked bank account, or in some applications individuals store their driver license or ID information for credentialing purposes.
+It allows electronic transfers through digital currency units, a linked bank account, or in some applications, individuals store their driver's license or ID information for credentialing purposes.

 Here is where Near Field Communication (NFC) comes into play.
-A user’s credentials or payment information can be identified by a retailer’s terminal wirelessly without a physical card swipe.
-Besides contactless payment with apps like Apple or Samsung Pay, other examples of NFC include access control such as parking garage or ticketed venue entry.
+A user’s credentials or payment information can be wirelessly identified by a retailer’s terminal without a physical card swipe.
+Besides contactless payment with apps like Apple or Samsung Pay, other examples of NFC include access control such as parking garages or ticketed venue entry.

-Drawbacks to the digital wallet include geography limitations and security risk, but here are a few advantages to bear in mind:
+Drawbacks to the digital wallet include geography limitations and security risks, but here are a few advantages to bear in mind:

 Biometric Authentication: Futuristic to Reality

-Many mobile users already use a fingerprint to unlock a phone, now comes the next wave of facial and voice recognition to unlock digital wallets.
-More mobile consumers are finding greater peace-of-mind with this type of payment security and companies are seeking out the investment.
+Many mobile users already use biometrics like a fingerprint to unlock a phone, now comes the next wave of facial and voice recognition to unlock digital wallets.
+More mobile consumers are finding greater peace-of-mind with this type of payment security and companies are seeking the investment.

 Flexible Payment: More Ways to Pay, Your Way